dcasati/kubernetes-the-hard-way/README.md

 ## Labs

 This tutorial assumes you have access to [Microsoft Azure](https://azure.microsoft.com/en-us/).
-While Azure are used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+While Azure is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)